 Use: Parking Required

 Office Use 137

 OCSC 153

 Anduril 347

-Total Demand: 637
+Total: 637

-Total Supply: 608

-Difference: -29

-Table 2- Total Site Parking Demand

 The above Table 2 shows the anticipated total site parking demand, including the proposed temporary courthouse, the existing office and the temporary parking spaces leased to Anduril during their construction.
-As indicated in Table 2, the parking demand with the proposed OCSC facility would exceed the site's 608 parking space capacity at peak periods by 29 parking spaces.
-However, as indicated above, the estimated demand is conservative as current court operations involve the majority of cases being heard remotely (approximately 87%).

-In order to ensure that the site's parking capacity is not exceeded, COA No. 9 requires that, if the operation of the courthouse changes due to a change in State Law (regarding in-person court attendance), the parking agreement with Anduril will be modified to reduce the number of parking spaces they may lease.
-Further, COA No. 10 requires that the applicant monitor the parking lot daily for the first eight weeks of operation or after any operational change which increases the number of visitors onsite.
-If parking demand is determined to exceed site capacity, the Anduril parking lease shall be reduced or eliminated.
+As indicated in Table 2, the parking demand with the proposed OCSC facility would exceed the site's 608 parking space capacity at peak periods by 28 parking spaces.
+Therefore, and in order to ensure that site's parking capacity is not exceeded, COA No. 9 requires that Anduril may lease a maximum of 318 parking spaces.
+The applicant has indicated that they will modify the lease with Anduril to accommodate the parking demand of the temporary courthouse, and that they have other commercial sites in the vicinity which can accommodate Anduril parking during their construction.
+Further, staff has added COA No. 11, which requires that the applicant to monitor the parking lot daily for the first eight weeks of operation and if parking demand is exceeded during any time, the Anduril parking lease shall be further reduced.
 Staff will also perform site visits during initial court operations to confirm adequate parking is being provided.